Frequently Asked Questions

 How can we activate full licenses for DockLock Apps?

 For DockLock Lite, promo codes or volume purchase licenses can be distributed via Apple School Manager or Apple Business Manager.
-DockLock+ offers a one-time purchase model, preferred for environments avoiding subscriptions.
+DockLock Plus offers a one-time purchase model, preferred for environments avoiding subscriptions.

 What if our users don’t have admin rights?